 Debugging Ruby with the debug Gem

-The debug gem is Ruby’s official debugging solution.
+The debug gem is Ruby’s official debugging solution for debugging Ruby code.
 It replaces the older lib/debug.rb standard library and gives you a fast, non-intrusive way to inspect your running code.
 One of its biggest advantages is that it adds zero performance overhead when you are not actively debugging.

 Requirements